aiman-al-masoud/deixiscript/docs/notes/notes.md

 Wrapper.inherit() decides whether to copy() the prototype or whether to copy its heirlooms?

-A Lexeme has a link to a Wrapper.
+A Lexeme has a link to a Wrapper/Object/Thing.
 A Lexeme doesn't contain directly implementation code, because that seems out of its responsibility scope.
 A Lexeme is not a class or a prototype, it's just a symbol.

 element is an HTMLElement.
 button is an HTMLButtonElement.